 You might benefit from surgical pain management if you have a neuromusculoskeletal condition (one that affects your bones, joints, connective tissues, or nerves) that other treatments don’t help.
-Fellowship-trained neurosurgeon Yan Michael Li, MD, PhD, at the Minimally Invasive Brain and Spine Institute, offers several minimally invasive procedures for patients with chronic back and neck pain.
+Board-certified and fellowship-trained neurosurgeon Yan Michael Li, MD, PhD, at the Minimally Invasive Brain and Spine Institute, offers several minimally invasive procedures for patients with chronic back and neck pain.
 These include endoscopic neurectomy and spinal cord stimulator or pain pump implantation.
-Call the Minimally Invasive Brain and Spine Institute’s office in San Antonio or Houston, Texas, or Utica, New York, today, or book an appointment online for more information on your surgical pain management choices.
+Call the Minimally Invasive Brain and Spine Institute’s office in Houston or San Antonio, Texas, or Upstate, New York, today, or book an appointment online for more information on your surgical pain management choices.

 Conditions that might benefit from surgical pain management include:

 Herniated discs are a common back and neck problem where the disc’s soft core pushes through its outer shell into the spinal canal.

 Surgical pain management procedures Dr. Li performs include:

 An endoscopic instrument has a tiny camera on its tip that relays images of the spinal nerves to a screen for Dr. Li to see.
 He uses these images to cut the nerves causing your pain.
 Endoscopic neurectomy treats facet-related pain coming from the small joints linking your vertebrae.